Leonard's 37 points lead Spurs by Grizzlies 96-82 - News 12 Now

 San Antonio led for all but 13 seconds in winning its 10th consecutive postseason game over Memphis.

+“This team has character, besides the talent and the desire to win,” Spurs center Pau Gasol said.
+“We have to keep that up every single night.
+We responded well when they made their run, and that’s the mindset we have to have every night.”

-Leonard finished the game 9 for 14 from the field and was 19 for 19 on free throws.
+Leonard finished 9 for 14 from the field and was 19 for 19 on free throws.

+Leonard attempted more free throws than Memphis had as a team, which infuriated Fizdale.

+“We don’t get the respect that these guys deserve because Mike Conley doesn’t go crazy, he has class and he just plays the game,” Fizdale said.
+“But I’m not going to let them treat us that way.
+I know (Spurs coach Gregg Popovich has) got pedigree and I’m a young rookie, but they are not going to rook us.
+That’s unacceptable, that was unprofessional.
+My guys dug in that game and earned the right to be in that game, and they did not even give us a chance.”

 Tony Parker added 15 points for the Spurs, who had three others score in double figures.